 Experience shows that for projects at the smaller, less complex end of the spectrum, either method will support project managers.
-As the size and complexity of the project increases, the project manager will need more and more tools to get ahead of the issues and cope with whatever emerges; PRINCE2 components will eventually not be enough.
-At the extreme end, not even the PMBoK is enough - hence the emergence in 2006 of the College of Complex Project Management, and the additional guidance that has been generated, as well as the growing swell of interest in MSP.
+As the size and complexity of the project increases, the project manager will need more and more tools to get ahead of the issues and cope with whatever emerges.
+At the extreme end, neither the PMBoK nor PRINCE2 will be sufficient - hence the emergence in 2006 of the College of Complex Project Management, and the additional guidance that has been generated, as well as the growing swell of interest in MSP.

-For project team members, various PRINCE2 artefacts - Product Description, Work Packages, Team Plans, Checkpoint Reports and associated processes for managing allocated work, help the team to plan and carry out their work, as well as providing the project manager with a standardised process for controlling the team's work.
+PRINCE2 provides the Managing Product Delivery process as a standard interface between the Project Manager and Team Managers, regardless of the nature of the way the team will go about their work.
+Various PRINCE2 artefacts - Product Descriptions, Work Packages, Team Plans, Checkpoint Reports and associated processes for managing allocated work, help the team manager to plan and carry out their team's work, as well as providing the project manager with a standardised interface with team managers, regardless of the nature of the products being built or the techniques being used by the team, such as agile methods, design thinking or lean startup.

-For project support, both methods provide guidance, but at the complex end of the project spectrum, other controls and tools such as EVM will need to be introduced, and the project office is best displaced by a program management office.
+For project support, both methods provide guidance, but at the complex end of the project spectrum, other controls and tools such as Earned Value Management will need to be introduced, and the project office is best displaced by a program management office.
 The guidance provided by P3O will also be highly useful.